BZoennchen/supercollider-book/_sources/chapters/composing/music-theory/2-intervals.md

 $$2^{7/12} \approx 1.4983070 \approx 1.5 \approx \frac{3}{2}$$

 $2^{7/12}$ is so close to 3:2 that it is almost impossible for us humans to hear the difference.
-This is one of the reason why the 12-TET tuning system is generally accepted as the standard tuning system for Western music.
+This is one of the reasons why the 12-TET tuning system is generally accepted as the standard tuning system for Western music.

 (sec-cent-semitones)=
 ## Cents and Semitones